FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/unix_install_start_here/upgrade_start_here/Load_the_environment/migrate_3.2.4_to_3.3.md

 Migrate PARM, PART, IDF, other static configuration objects and UCONF parameters as follows:

 1. Load the former Transfer CFT 3.x environment.
-See the <a href="../" class="MCXref xref">Migration prerequisites</a> for details.
+See the [Migration prerequisites](../) for details.
 1. Export your static configuration objects using the command CFTUTIL CFTEXT.
 Enter:
     ```
     CFTUTIL CFTEXT type=all, fout=cft-extract.conf